rafa-s09/Adaptive-Flow/doc/Conventions.md

 To ensure consistency, clarity, and maintainability in your project when integrating **AdaptiveFlow**, it's important to follow well-defined organization and naming conventions.
 This document outlines best practices for structuring your project and naming your classes, interfaces, and files.

+> With AdaptiveFlow, you get tasks done efficiently, flexibly, and in perfect harmony—just like in a well-managed factory.

 ---

 ## **1. Project Organization**